Alireza-Sed/Fluid-Mechanics-1/README.md

+Hello,
-Hi, for finding the instructions and codes of each HW, swith to its own branch here.
+To access the instructions and code for each homework assignment, please switch to the respective branch.
 Thx.